 \section{Abstract}

-Many proposals for the identification of causal effects in the presence of unmeasured confounding require an instrumental variable or negative control that satisfies strong, untestable exclusion restrictions.
-In this paper, we will instead show how one can identify causal effects for a point exposure by using a measured confounder as a `bespoke instrumental variable'.
-This strategy requires an external reference population that does not have access to the exposure, and a stability condition on the confounder-outcome association between reference and target populations.
-Building on recent identification results of \citet{richardson2021bespoke}, we develop the semiparametric efficiency theory for a general bespoke instrumental variable model, and obtain a multiply robust locally efficient estimator of the average treatment effect in the treated.
-The utility of the estimators is demonstrated in simulation studies and an analysis of the Life Span Study, concerning atomic bomb survivors in Japan.
+Many proposals for the identification of causal effects require an instrumental variable that satisfies strong, untestable unconfoundedness and exclusion restriction assumptions.
+In this paper, we show how one can potentially identify causal effects under violations of these assumptions by harnessing a negative control population or outcome.
+This strategy allows one to leverage sub-populations for whom the exposure is degenerate, and requires that the instrument-outcome association satisfies a certain parallel trend condition.
+We develop the semiparametric efficiency theory for a general instrumental variable model, and obtain a multiply robust, locally efficient estimator of the average treatment effect in the treated.
+The utility of the estimators is demonstrated in simulation studies and an analysis of the Life Span Study.